Home

 • Cancel their reservation (eligible for a full refund) and go on a wait list with a contingency sign-up if/when another single person subsequently signs-up for the trip so that both would pay the Double Occupancy Rate; or

-• Pay for the upgrade to a Single Occupancy room, possibly with a contingency of being refunded for the upgrade price if another single person looking for a roommate subsequently signs-up for the trip.
+• Pay for the upgrade to a Single Occupancy room, if available, possibly with a contingency of being refunded for the upgrade price if another single person looking for a roommate subsequently signs-up for the trip.

 Contact the trip leader if you are signing up as a single and want to find out if there is another person that is looking for a roommate.
 Note: If a person cancels and the Club is left with a single person in a double occupancy room, then the person who cancels will be responsible for the single person surcharge if the club is unable to find a replacement.
 See the Club's entire cancellation policy below.